A New Approach to Hydrogen Peroxide Room Disinfection

 -

-These differences are not related to chemistry—all hydrogen peroxide systems rely on hydroxyl radical (·OH) formation—but to how the disinfectant is delivered in the room.
+The goal is not different chemistry—all hydrogen peroxide systems rely on hydroxyl radical (·OH) formation—but innovation in delivery to improve safety, consistency, and usability in hospital workflows.
 This distinction is increasingly important (see full comparison).

 Why Delivery Matters as Much as Efficacy